-The vaccinated cows respond by producing increased levels of specific IgA antibodies in their milk.
+The immunised cows respond by producing increased levels of specific IgA antibodies in their milk.
 These antibodies are able to bind to the disease-causing organism.
 The milk can be collected and processed.
 These can be used in human food products, and will protect the human gastrointestinal tract from the disease-causing organism.

 Delivering hyper-immune milk to the public

 The hyper-immune milk that the cows produce will be processed to a powder containing increased levels of IgA antibodies when compared with normal milk powder.
 The milk powder can then be incorporated into a delivery mechanism, such as a lozenge or a chewing gum.